Syadon/BrickCollectionManager/README.md

 This project uses python and pyside, install [uv](https://github.com/astral-sh/uv) for esay installation.
 Run the *build.sh* or *build.bat* script.
 You will find the executable in the build directory.

+## Usage

+Build your catalogue of pieces by downloading the required files from BrickLink.
+From the 'Database' tab, you can find the link to all the requested files and import them.
+Repeat this process to update the catalogue.